 Rob has continued fighting to expand U.S. exports and crack down on unfair and illegal imports.
 He co-authored the bipartisan Leveling the Playing Field Act, which was signed into law by President Obama and gives the federal government better tools to fight unfair imports.
 He also authored the ENFORCE Act, which President Obama signed into law and helps the federal government crackdown on countries like China that try to evade our trade laws.
 Rob also been a staunch advocate for Ohio jobs in dozens of cases at the International Trade Commission.
 He has supported cases involving solar products in Toledo, agriculture products like wheat grown throughout the state, specialty paper in Dayton, rebar in Cincinnati and Marion, hot-rolled steel in Cleveland, high-density pipe in Columbus, roller bearings in Canton, and others.

-Rob is also a leader in the U.S. Senate in the effort to preserve our environment.
-He authored several federal laws to protect Lake Erie from harmful algal blooms through scientific research prioritizing bodies of fresh water and to stop the use of microbeads, which pollute Lake Erie and harm fish and other wildlife.
+As co-chair of the Senate Great Lakes Task Force and the International Conservation Caucus, Rob is also a leader in the U.S. Senate in the effort to preserve our environment.
+He authored several federal laws to protect Lake Erie from invasive species, harmful algal blooms through scientific research prioritizing bodies of fresh water, the use of microbeads, which pollute Lake Erie and harm fish and other wildlife.

-He is also the author of the National Park Service Centennial Act, which President Obama signed into law in December of 2016.
-This law ensures that the National Park Service has the resources necessary to reduce its maintenance backlog and continue keeping America beautiful.
+He is also the author of the bipartisan Restore Our Parks Act to help tackle the nearly $12 billion deferred maintenance backlog at our national parks, including over $100 million at Ohio’s eight national park sites.
+Additionally, he also authored the National Park Service Centennial Act, which President Obama signed into law in December of 2016.
+This law ensures that the National Park Service has the resources necessary to protect and preserve our parks for future generations to enjoy.

 As co-founder and co-chair of the bipartisan Senate Career and Technical Education (CTE) Caucus, Rob is working to align the 21st century education system with the 21st century workforce.
 His bipartisan Educating Tomorrow’s Workforce Act was signed into law in 2018 to allow states and localities to use Perkins grant funding to establish CTE-focused academies and promote partnerships between local businesses, regional industries, and other community stakeholders to create work-based learning opportunities for students.
 He also authored the CAREER Act, federal law that helps Ohioans train for and find the jobs that are available today.